touren/touren.github.io/_posts/2016-07-24-Create-a-cloud-video-streaming-MVP-with-Kurento.md

     - MVP
 ---

-# Create a cloud video streaming MVP with Kurento

 With [WebRTC](https://webrtc.org/) technology, people can easily stream their live video and audio content just using a web browser.
 If you have a cloud video streaming idea and want to build a **Minimum Viable Product**(MVP), [Kurento](https://www.kurento.org/) is the choice.
 With Kurento, you’d be able to handle the streaming audio/video easily, including analyzing, mixing, augmentation, etc. Kurento is a WebRTC server infrastructure, based on gstreamer.
 With its seamless [OpenCV](http://opencv.org/) integration, you can process the video frame by frame quite handily.
 Kurento now is a developing project and updates very often, so fasten your seatbelt.
 I am trying to show you how Kurento works by a simple demo program: license plate detector.

 ## Let’s get our hands dirty